sri-arjuna/SSE-CLA/ReadMe.md

 -------------------------------------------------------

 # Goal:
--Obtain a user-friendly indication of the most likely cause of the crash.
+- Obtain a user-friendly indication of the most likely cause of the crash.
--Present a list of one or more potential culprits (reasons).
+- Present a list of one or more potential culprits (reasons).
 - Condense the information from the original crash log file for easier debugging.

 ----